raymondluk1995/Film-Ranking-Web-Development/README.md

 In the login page, if the user has registered, he can login with the user name and password.
 Otherwise, a register button is for new users.
 When the user login, if he inputs a wrong user name or password, he will fail and an error message will show up at the bottom of the login form.
 If login successful, the user will redirect back to the index page.

-In the registration page, a new user need to input his username, password, and email address, and to choose the movie categories that he prefers.
+In the register page, a new user need to input his username, password, and email address, and to choose the movie categories that he prefers.
 There are restrictions on input fields, if wrong inputs are detected, error message will show up in the registration form.
 After register successfully, the user will redirect back to the login page.

 ### Normal User
 After a normal user logins and gets redirected back to the index page, the user can see that polls are divided into three sections: Recommended Polls, Maybe You Like, Voted Polls.
 Recommended Polls are the un-voted polls in the user's favourite movie categories; Maybe You Like part contains un-voted polls that are not in the user's favourite movie categories; Voted Polls part contains the polls the user has voted before.